The data and art of impactful school text messaging in Salesforce®

 Businesses and organizations around the world love Salesforce and Mogli's native text messaging application because they are both highly flexible tools.
 Mogli sits directly in Salesforce and so may be configured to match the full power of the platform itself with full menu of features.

-We've previously written on the topic of how brands and institutions can forge a relationship over text message (read five tips for success SMS and WhatsApp™ communication), and we've also provided our readers with digital communications strategies for higher education, K-12 education, and financial services.
+We've previously written on the topic of how brands and institutions can forge a relationship over text message (read five tips for successful SMS and WhatsApp™ communication), and we've also provided our readers with digital communications strategies for higher education, K-12 education, and financial services.

 Here's a shortlist of top three best data practices and four unique considerations for school communications.
 Apply these tips to within your elementary, secondary or higher education strategies.
 These guidelines are Salesforce cloud, product, and data architecture agnostic: EDA (Mogli is the only text messaging app on Appexchange to be EDA certified!), Pardot, and NPSP users will benefit from these tactics.